 specific story points from your book.

-Rule #1 of printing: the more books you print, the lower the cost of
+Rule #1 of Offset Printing: the more books you print, the lower the

 printing each book.
 This can be huge.
 For example, printing 1000 books